jbelmont/sso-with-oauth-and-saml-workshop/README.md

 The Assertion, an XML security token, is a fundamental construct of SAML that is often adopted for use in other protocols and specifications.

 * :scroll: [SAML Examples](docs/saml.md)

+### Oauth and OpenID Connect

+> OAuth is an open standard for authorization, commonly used as a way for Internet users to authorize websites or applications to access their information on other websites but without giving them the passwords.